-In the event that non-standard coloured puppies occur in a Canadian bred litter, all such puppies will be sold on a CKC Non-Breeding Agreement with a spay/neuter clause in the personal contract.
+In the event that non-standard coloured puppies occur in a Canadian bred litter, all such puppies will be listed as CKC Non-Standard Colour and registered on a restricted certificate.
 The objective is to eventually produce only standard colours in our breeding programs and this may take more than one generation of selection.

 Breeding stock imported from countries where non-standard colours are acceptable will require colour testing.
-The use of imported dogs/ bitches that carry non-standard colours will be considered intentional introduction of non-standard colours to the existing gene pool.
+The use of imported dogs/bitches that carry non-standard colours will be considered intentional introduction of non-standard colours to the existing gene pool.